 ENTREPRENEURSHIP AND INNOVATION Goal: Promote economic development that encourages "grow" your own entrepreneurship, supports existing businesses and local reinvestment.
 Strategy Number Regional Strategy Objective Potential Partners Measurement 5.1 Optimize existing resources for entrepreneurs and small businesses and promote collaboration between these resources.
 Facilitate connection of resources available to entrepreneurs throughout the region to county and city staff.
 Assist communities with accessing funding at the local, state, and federal level to implement programs or finance infrastructure necessary for business development.
-SBDC Local EDA's Federal EDA DEED USDA SMIF Funds accessed for business development Tracking referral and cross- collaboration Number of communities assisted 5.2 Promote regional collaboration and Investigate grant opportunities to USDA GreenSeam Funding to assess and support new cluster formation

-new cluster support the MN Dept of

-formation to 1 1 Agriculture Number of establishments in growth
+SBDC Local EDA's Federal EDA DEED USDA SMIF Funds accessed for business development Tracking referral and cross-collaboration Number of communities assisted 5.2 Promote regional collaboration and Investigate grant opportunities to USDA GreenSeam Funding to assess and support new cluster formation new cluster formation to continue to diversify the support the development of industry clusters and conduct MN Dept of Agriculture Southern Agricultural Number of establishments in growth or improving clusters diversify the economic base. and conduct cluster specific reports to further develop growing sectors Reduce local economic dependance on major employers in communities Increase the development and support of local family farms Connect higher education institutions to working with Agricultural Center of Excellence Number of new businesses established Facilitate paring of academic partnership with communities for support of entrepreneurs entrepreneurs for direct student projects and in the field experience.
+5.3 Increase entrepreneurship and business ownership among Assist communities with accessing funding at the local, state, SMIF University of Minnesota Extension New businesses owned or operated by disadvantaged populations

-development of Southern 0

-continue to industry clusters or improving clusters

-diversify the and conduct Agricultural

-economic base. cluster specific Center of Number of new businesses established

-reports to further Excellence

-develop growing Facilitate paring of academic

-sectors partnership with communities for

-Reduce local support of entrepreneurs

-economic

-dependance on

-major employers

-in communities

-Increase the

-development and

-support of local

-family farms

-Connect higher

-education

-institutions to

-working with

-entrepreneurs for

-direct student

-projects and in

-the field

-experience.

-Increase Assist SMIF

-entrepreneurship communities with University of New businesses owned or operated by

-5.3 and business accessing funding Minnesota disadvantaged populations

-0 0

-ownership among at the local, state, Extension